UP: Father of molestation victim shot dead by accused | Law-Order

 ''The incident took place in Nozarpur village of Sasani area in Hathras on Monday afternoon when the daughters of Ambrish Sharma (50) had gone to a temple, where the wife and aunt of accused Gaurav Sharma were present.
 The women had heated arguments with each other after which both Gaurav and Ambrish also reached there,'' Hathras Superintendent of Police Vineet Jaiswal said.

-Both Gaurav and Ambrish also had a verbal duel after which the former called some other members of his family and shot Ambrish in a fit of rage, the SP said.
+Both Gaurav and Ambrish also had an argument after which the accused called some members of his family and shot Ambrish in a fit of rage, the SP said.

 Ambrish was rushed to the hospital where he was declared brought dead, the SP added.

-The victim had lodged a case of molestation of his daughter against Gaurav two and a half years ago and had also gone to jail.
-Later, Gaurav come out on bail after one month and both of them had animosity since then, the SP added.
+According to an FIR lodged by the victim's daughter, however, the incident took place in their family potato field.

-He said an FIR has been registered in this matter against Gaurav Sharma, Lalit Sharma, Rahitash Sharma, Nikhil Sharma and two others.
-Of them, Lalit has been arrested.
+The Hathras SP said the FIR had been registered against Gaurav Sharma, Lalit Sharma, Rahitash Sharma, Nikhil Sharma and two others.
+Out of them, Lalit has been arrested while the main accused Gaurav is absconding.

-The FIR was lodged under various sections of the Indian Penal Code including 302 (murder) based on a complaint of the victim's daughter.

-In the FIR, it was alleged that the complainant was there in her potato field with her father Ambrish when Gaurav came in a white car with his accomplice and asked Ambrish to take back the case lodged against him while also urging him to get the matter settled with his daughter.
+In the FIR, it was alleged that the girl was there in her family potato field with her father Ambrish when Gaurav came in a white car with his accomplice and asked Ambrish to take back the case lodged against him.

 ''Before my father could say anything, he opened fire on him.
 We rushed him to the hospital, where he died,'' the girl said in the FIR.

+The victim had lodged a case of molestation of his daughter two and a half years ago against Gaurav, who was jailed.
+Gaurav, then, came out on bail after a month and he had animosity with Ambrish since then, the SP added.

-Taking note of the incident, Chief Minister Yogi Adityanath has ordered strict action to be taken against the accused and directed officials to invoke provisions of the stringent National Security Act (NSA) against the accused.
+Taking note of the incident, Chief Minister Yogi Adityanath has ordered strict action to be taken against the accused and directed officials to invoke provisions of the stringent National Security Act (NSA) against them.

+Meanwhile, the Samajwadi Party reacted to the incident with its president Akhilesh Yadav alleging that women in UP have lost hope of justice from the state government.

+''After 'Hathras ki beti', murder of a father who had complained of molestation of his daughter has taken place.
+UP's women has not lost hope from the government has stopped seeking justice from it,'' Akhilesh said in a tweet in Hindi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)